Calculating Arc Welders and Resistance Welders

 The procedure for determining conductor size for arc welders is found in 630.11.
 To determine the current the conductors, multiply the primary current rating listed on the nameplate of the welder by the duty cycle factor that is found in Table 630.11(A).

 Once the current of the conductors is found in amps, use Table 310.16 to size the conductors.
+Keep in mind the requirements of 110.14(C)(1)(a) and (C)(1)(b) depending on the terminations as that will effect which ampacity column, 60°C or 75°C utilized.
 The procedure for determining overcurrent protection for arc welders is found in 630.12.
-Overcurrent protection for arc welders is determined by multiplying the primary current by 200%.
+The maximum permitted overcurrent protection for a single arc welders is determined by multiplying the primary current rating of the arc welder by 200%.
 If the OCPD does not correspond to a standard size, the next lower standard sized OCPD should be used.

 Resistance Welders

-The procedure for determining conductor size for resistance welders is found in 630.31.
+The procedure for determining conductor size for resistance welders, utilized for a specific operation that remains consistent and remain unchanged are found in 630.31(A)(2).
 To determine the current of the conductors, multiply the primary current rating listed on the nameplate of the welder by the duty cycle factor that is found in Table 630.31(A).
 Once the current of the conductors is found in amps, use Table 310.16 to size the conductors.

 The procedure for determining overcurrent protection for resistance welders is found in 630.32.
-Overcurrent protection for resistance welders is determined by multiplying the primary current by 300%.
-If the OCPD does not correspond to a standard size, the next higher standard size OCPD should be used.
+Overcurrent protection for resistance welders is determined by multiplying the resistance welders primary current ratings by 300%.
+Now, the 300% is the max, but like we did with arc welders, you can have a value less than 300% and if that is the application being utilized and the OCPD does not correspond to a standard size, the next higher standard size OCPD should be used.

 You may also like